 Oh, “a person was passing by”?
 As opposed to what?
 A moose?
 For as much as the Times likes to write article after article after article on both the news and opinion sides about how the occasional use of language inclusive of trans men and non-binary people is “erasing women” (see: articles that repeatedly say the word “women,” but also at one point also say “pregnant people”), the Times’ begrudging correction and the decision to just refer to the woman who helped subdue a mass murderer as “a person” who was “passing by” (I obviously cannot speak to what was happening during the shooting, but when I hear “passing by,” I imagine casual strolling) is telling.

 The New York Times is an important institution with an out-of-control bias problem.
 The paper can (and will) do little things to pretend to give trans people a fair shot — occasional “guest essays,” stories about trans people in the art and culture sections, etc. — but as GLAAD points out, “While there have been a few fair stories, mostly human interest stories, those articles are not getting front-page placement or sent to app users via push notification like the irresponsible pieces are.”

 I’ve obviously got much, much, much more to say on this topic.
-For instance, why, after anti-trans groups have openly told the Times, does the Times still take the anti-trans people at face value in these other stories?
+For instance, why, after anti-trans groups have openly told the Times2 that they are only pretending to be concerned about “protecting the children” while their actual goals involve making it illegal to exist as a trans person at any age, does the Times still take the anti-trans people at face value in these other stories?